VitorSoer/mongodb/src/course-01/crud/10-extra.md

 use embeddedDB
 ```

-2 - Create a collection and insert the documents:
+2 - Create a collection and insert documents:

 ```console
 db.guests.insertMany([